BlockCarbon/market/infraUTXO/1000012_aikenPatterns/readme.md

 # Anastasia Labs - Streamlining Development: A User-Friendly Smart Contract Library for Plutarch and Aiken Design Patterns & Efficiency

+This open source proposal by Anastasia Labs from Fund-10 deals with relatively advanced and specialized expert use cases to improve efficiency.
+It is targeted at expert Cardano developer to apply unintuitive but highly beneficial code improvements.
+Minting policies and redeemer indexing are applicable for carbon token on-chain registration so we have included this as it also helps deepen the understanding of Aiken which is likely to become the dominant smart contract language for real world assets.

 [Design Patterns Github Repo](https://github.com/Anastasia-Labs/design-patterns)

 Two wrapper libraries for Plutarch and Aiken smart contracts, that streamline development by abstracting unintuitive design patterns.